ytmous/ytmous/README.md

 <div align="center">
   <h1>ytmous</h1>
-  <p>Anonymous youtube proxy</p>
+  <p>Anonymous Youtube Proxy</p>
 </div>

 ### Search, Click, and watch
-ytmous is a lightweight, and Anonymous Youtube Proxy.
+ytmous is an lightweight, and Anonymous Youtube Proxy.
 Designed for device with limited resource.

 ### There's no tracker and ads
-Only a simple webpage, ready for you to watch some videos in a second
+Only with a simple UI, ready for you to watch some videos in a second

-### Less JavaScript in frontend
-There's only 1 script that doing it's job for quality selection.
-While most pages were rendered in server (backend), You can still use ytmous without JavaScript enabled.

-### Completely open source
+### Free and Open source
 ytmous is licensed under BSD 3 Clause and it's code is free.
-You can also host your own ytmous.
+You can also host your own ytmous server. <b>It's easy!</b>

 **DISCLAIMER:** ytmous could fetch, stream or download videos from YouTube, even copyrighted ones.
 Please respect all copyright laws.